 The mixture of sand, snow and the wonderful golden light of the setting sun made for a memorable hour.

 We settled into the early winter evening.
-Layers of clothing thrown on (or, as a past partner, put it: My very ugly but warm gear: Surplus liner pants, surplus wool pants, bright orange balaclava, thrift store fleece jacket and so on.
-I'd post a photo, but a past partner would kill me if I had even tried to take a photo of this ensemble on her or me. :D), dinner was started and warming camp fire gave that wonderful sound of crackling wood, the pleasant smell of wood smoke and an orange, welcoming, glow.'
+Layers of clothing thrown on (or, as someone, put it: My very ugly but warm gear: Surplus liner pants, surplus wool pants, bright orange balaclava, thrift store fleece jacket and so on.
+I'd post a photo, but someone would kill me if I had even tried to take a photo of this ensemble on her or me. :D), dinner was started and warming camp fire gave that wonderful sound of crackling wood, the pleasant smell of wood smoke and an orange, welcoming, glow.'

 With the brilliant night sky above and the almost deserted camp ground, the park had a feel that most people did not get to experience.
 With the right clothing and gear, an early winter trip did not have to be foreboding..but perhaps even preferable to peak season.
 The stunning views, deep blue sky, wonderful winter lighting and the sparseness of the crowds all contributed to perhaps the perfect conditions for us to experience the park.